 - They must be appointed to work with an institution or agency in the receiving country.

 - The level of grant awarded will only cover part of the costs involved.

 Individuals who apply for a COST grant do so by completing the application form attached to this website.
 Completed application forms are considered by COST and are then filed securely for secure destruction after 6 years.
-The majority of applications are received by email; they will not normally be circulated beyond the General Secretary, but may be seen by other Trustees/Directors of COST.
+The applications will not normally be circulated beyond the General Secretary and Administrator, but may be seen by other Trustees/Directors of COST.

 Some information in respect of successful applicants will be transferred onto COST's financial spreadsheet.
 This usually consists only of the applicant's name, church, destination on mission and the sum awarded.
 COST must retain this for 6 years prior to deletion.

-Once a grant has been sent to, and received by, a successful applicant COST will make no further contact with that applicant other than to acknowledge receipt of a post-placement report if appropriate.
+Once a grant has been made to, and received by, a successful applicant COST will make no further contact with that applicant other than to acknowledge receipt of a post-placement report if appropriate.
 Where an applicant is unsuccessful, COST will make no further contact following notification of the outcome.
 Applicants may request, at any time during the 6 year period of retention of their application details, to see a copy of their details held in COST records.
-Such requests should be sent to the General Secretary.
+Such requests should be sent to the General Secretary at email@example.com.
 Those who have submitted post-placement reports (these are for the information of the Trustees) may request to the General Secretary that their report be removed from the file and/or email inbox and destroyed/deleted.